Hull, Massachusetts

 Hull is a town in Plymouth County, Massachusetts, United States, located on a peninsula at the southern edge of Boston Harbor.
 Its population was 10,072 at the 2020 census.
-Hull is the smallest town by land area in Plymouth County and the fourth smallest in the state.
+Hull is the smallest town by land area in Plymouth County and the eleventh smallest in the state.
 However, its population density is nearly four times that of Massachusetts as a whole.

-Hull is home to the popular resort community of Nantasket Beach and has been the summer home to several luminaries throughout the years, including Calvin Coolidge and former Boston mayor John F. Fitzgerald (also known as "Honey Fitz"), the father of Rose Kennedy and father-in-law of Joseph Kennedy Sr.
+Hull is home to the popular resort community of Nantasket Beach and has been the summer home to several luminaries throughout the years, including Calvin Coolidge and former Boston mayor John F. Fitzgerald (also known as "Honey Fitz"), the father of Rose Kennedy and grandfather of John F. Kennedy.

 History

 The Massachuset tribe called the area Nantasket, meaning "at the strait" or "low-tide place".
 It is a series of islands connected by sandbars forming Nantasket Peninsula, on which the Plymouth Colony established a trading post in 1621 for trade with the Wampanoags.
 The town was first settled in 1622 and officially incorporated in 1644, when it was named for Kingston upon Hull, England.
 Roger Conant was in the area, after leaving the Plymouth Colony and before going to Cape Ann in 1625.
 Early industries included fishing, trade and salvaging shipwrecks.
 During the Revolutionary War, General Benjamin Lincoln oversaw the evacuation of Boston from here in 1778.
 In 1776 a fort called "Fort Independence" (name transferred to the current fort in 1797) was built on Allerton Point, and in 1901 Fort Revere was built on the same site.
 In 1927 Fort Duvall was completed on Hog Island (now Spinnaker Island) armed with 16-inch guns, the largest ever deployed by the United States.

-Hull was originally part of Suffolk County, and when the southern part of the county was set off as Norfolk County in 1793, it included the towns of Hull and Hingham.
-In 1803 those towns opted out of Norfolk County and became part of Plymouth County.
+Hull was originally part of Suffolk County, and when the southern part of the county was set off as Norfolk County in 1793, the towns of Hull and Hingham petitioned to remain in Suffolk County.
+In 1803 those towns opted out of Suffolk County and became part of Plymouth County.